cometkim/unicode-segmenter/README.md

 **Performance in React Native**: `unicode-segmenter/grapheme` is significantly faster than alternatives when compiled to Hermes bytecode.
 It's 3\~8x faster than `graphemer` and 20\~26x faster than `grapheme-splitter`, with the performance gap increasing with input size.

+**Performance in QuickJS**: `unicode-segmenter/grapheme` is the only usable library in terms of performance.

 Instead of trusting these claims, you can try `yarn perf:grapheme` directly in your environment or build your own benchmark.

 ## LICENSE